rknightuk/robblewis.me-jekyll/projects/talks/2013/10-09-one-million-in-ten-days/notes.md

 The next week the got to number one on Hacker News, Pinboard popular links and the repo was trending on GitHub.
 I also noticed that I was the number one PHP developer on GitHub which was odd seeing as these 8 lines were the only lines on PHP on the site at the time.

 And I didn't even write it.
+I have since written some PHP for the sie so I guess that justifies the number one status at least a little bit.

 ## The server